 - Connect with other users?

-Put together a list of 10 to 20 behaviors or combination of behaviors that you believe correlates to retained users.
-You're looking for a set of behaviors exhibited by users who stay, not behaviors exhibited by users who leave.
-That means:
+Put together a list of 10 to 20 behaviors (or a combination of behaviors) that correlate to retained users.
+You're looking for a set of behaviors exhibited by users who stay and not behaviors exhibited by users who leave.
+That means behavior exhibited by:

-- Behavior exhibited by most retained users AND by most churned users = no correlation
+- Most retained users AND most churned users = no correlation

-- Behavior exhibited by few retained users AND by few churned users = no correlation
+- Just a few retained users AND just a few churned users = no correlation

-- Behavior exhibited by most retained users AND by few churned users = correlation.
+- Most retained users AND just a few churned users = correlation

 Supplement with user feedback

-For example, your data might indicate that users who stick around usually use both the messaging feature and the calendar feature.
-But when you actually speak to the users, you learn that easy team scheduling is the biggest benefit for them.
+For example, your data might indicate that users who stick around usually use both your messaging and calendar feature.
+But when you actually speak to users, you learn that easy team scheduling is the biggest benefit for them.
 So instead of pushing users toward these two features, you can guide them through scheduling their first all-hands.
-Users give you context so you can understand the motivation behind the actions.
+Talking to users provides you with insight and context that’ll help you better understand the motivation behind their actions.

 Reach out with a personal email to kickstart the discussion:

-Hey Jack, Thanks for using [our product]!
-We're so happy to see you using all our features, and would love to show other customers how they can have a similar, awesome + complete product experience.
-Would you be willing to have a brief 10-minute conversation about what got you excited about [company name] in the first place?
+Thanks for using Winterfell!
+We're so happy to see you using all our features and would love to show other customers how they can have a similar, awesome, and complete product experience.
+Would you be willing to have a brief 10-minute conversation about what got you excited about Westeros Solutions in the first place?
 Your feedback will help us create a better app experience for users like you.

-Talking to people on the phone will give you supplementary information that the numbers cannot.
-You'll learn about moments when the customer considered other options, and what was memorable (or not memorable) about their first time experience.
+Talking to humans on phones will give you supplementary information that sheer numbers can’t provide.
+You might uncover moments when the customer considered other option, and what was particularly memorable about their first-time user experience with your product.

 Learn from churned users

-Just as you can learn from retained users, you can also learn from users who churned early—those who didn't reach the aha moment at all.
-These people thought your product was useless, despite having gone through the same user experience as those that stuck around.
-They're your opportunity to learn what went wrong.
+Just as you can learn from retained users, you can also learn from users who churned early—those who never reached their “aha moment” at all.
+These are people who didn’t find your product useful, even though they went through the same user experience as the folks that stuck around.
+Churn is unfortunate, but it’s also an opportunity to learn what went wrong.

-Users churn either because they're 1) not a good fit for the product, or 2) because friction in the experience kept them from finding value.
-If it's the latter, this is your opportunity to target and eliminate the friction, so that more of those churned users start sticking around.
+Users churn either because 1) they're not a good fit for the product or 2) friction in the experience kept them from finding value.
+If it's the latter, this is your opportunity to target and eliminate the friction so that more of those churned users start sticking around.

-Knowing the core triggers for aha gives you the ammo to create several, more tailored onboarding experiences.
-You're no longer limited by one experience that you've blindly been optimizing for the entirety of your user base.
-Instead, you can create personalized journey for several different types of users—whether they're marketers, engineers, or CEOs—or based on subject matter expertise.
+Knowing which actions or events in your product trigger aha moments allows you to create more tailored onboarding experiences.
+You’re no longer limited to blindly optimizing one experience for the entirety of your user base.
+Instead, you can create a personalized journey based on different types of users—whether they're marketers, engineers, or CEOs—or on subject matter expertise.

 For example, Duolingo removes the friction of learning a new language by incorporating elements of personalization into its onboarding UX sequence.
 The app directs new users through personalized onboarding funnels that are tailored to different levels of experience.

-Folks who are brand new to a language need a different beginning than those who are a bit more fluent.
-By creating two separate onboarding experiences, Duolingo is appealing to 2x the user base they'd reach otherwise.
+Folks who are brand new to a language need a different approach from those who are a bit more proficient.
+By creating two separate onboarding experiences, Duolingo is appealing to 2x the user base.

 So, how can you personalize your users' journey to aha?
 Here's how to begin: